partio-scout/pos-backend/README.md

 ### Database

-You must have a PostgreSQL running and database named pos available.
+You can start database by running `docker-compose up`.
 You can create needed tables by running `yarn migrate-up`.

 ### Ngrok